Pebble (watch)

-Pebble is a discontinued smartwatch developed by Pebble Technology Corporation.
-Funding was conducted through a Kickstarter campaign running from April 11, 2012, to May 18, 2012, which raised $10.3 million; it was the most funded project in Kickstarter history, at the time.
-Pebble began shipping watches to Kickstarter backers in January 2013.
+Pebble is a smartwatch developed by Pebble Technology Corporation based in Palo Alto, California that shipped from 2013 to 2016.
+A brainchild of Eric Migicovsky, funding was conducted through a Kickstarter campaign in 2012.
+It was the most funded project in Kickstarter history at the time, raising $10.3 million.
 Pebble watches can be connected to Android and iOS devices to show notifications and messages.
 An online app store distributed Pebble-compatible apps from many developers including ESPN, Uber, Runkeeper, and GoPro.
+Pebble has been succeeded by Core Devices, a company founded by Eric Migicovsky which began manufacturing new PebbleOS devices under the Pebble name, and continuing software development on the open source PebbleOS project.

 A steel-bodied variant to the original Pebble, the Pebble Steel, was announced at CES 2014 and released in February 2014.
-It has a thinner body, tactile metal buttons, and a Corning Gorilla Glass screen.
-It comes in 2 variations: a black matte finish and a brushed stainless steel finish, with both a black leather band and a matching steel band.
+It had a thinner body, tactile metal buttons, and a Corning Gorilla Glass screen.
 In 2015, Pebble launched its second generation of smartwatches: the Pebble Time and Time Steel.
-The devices were similarly funded through Kickstarter, raising $20.3 million from over 75,000 backers and breaking records for the site.
-In 2016, Pebble shut down their subsequent Time 2 series watches and refunded Kickstarter backers, citing financial issues.
+The devices were similarly funded through Kickstarter, raising $20.3 million from over 75,000 backers and again breaking records for the site.

-On December 7, 2016, Pebble officially announced that the company would be shut down, and would no longer manufacture or continue support for any devices, nor honor any existing warranties.
-Pebble's intellectual property was purchased by Fitbit, a wearable technology company specializing in fitness tracking, who also hired some of the Pebble staff.
-Further clarification on the transition timeline and efforts to render Pebble OS and its watchfaces/apps more self-sufficient was posted to the Pebble Dev Blog on December 14, 2016.
+In December 2016, Pebble officially announced that the company would be shut down, and would no longer manufacture or continue support for any devices, nor honor any existing warranties.
+The company was sold to Fitbit, and many members of the Pebble staff joined the company.
 Support for the Pebble app store, online forum, cloud development tool, voice recognition, and voice replies ceased in June 2018, although support for some online services was restored by the unofficial "Rebble" community.

+Google acquired Fitbit in 2021, which still owned the rights to Pebble's operating system, brand, and designs.
+In January 2025, Google announced that the source code that the operating system Pebble smartwatches use, PebbleOS, would be open-sourced with founder Eric Migicovsky also announcing future devices and creating the website RePebble to market and explain the devices.
+In March 2025, Migicovsky announced new devices would be produced using PebbleOS by his new company, Core Devices.
+In July 2025, Core Devices recovered the Pebble trademark and began using the Pebble name for their watches.